stellenberger/budgie/README.md

 This is a solo project by Stephan Ellenberger, aimed at displaying some of the following technical skills;
 - Test Driven Development
 - Database design and management
-- Backend Development (Python, Flask, Postgres)
+- Backend Development (Python, Django, Postgres)
 - Frontend Development (ReactJS)
 - Native Mobile Development (Flutter or React Native)
 - UX/UI design (Adobe XD)